Skip to main content

 Sample Editing can only be done in the Sampler plug-in, not using the Audio plug-in.
 If you want to edit a Sample in the Audio plug-in, you must first switch it to a Sampler Plug-in, make the edit, and then switch back to the Audio Plug-in again.

-Which Sample Is Shown in the Edit Page?
+Which Sample is shown in the Edit page?

-The Edit page (EDIT page on your controller) always displays the Sample of the Zone currently selected (refer to Selecting and Managing Zones in the Zone List for more information on selecting Zones), and all your actions in that page will affect this particular Sample.
+The Edit page (EDIT page on your controller) always displays the Sample of the Zone currently selected (refer to Selecting and managing Zones in the Zone List for more information on selecting Zones), and all your actions in that page will affect this particular Sample.
 For example:

 • If you have just recorded a Sample, it will directly appear here.
-If you have recorded more than one Sample, the Sampled selected in the Recording History (by default the last recorded Sample) will appear here, refer to section Checking Your Recordings for more information on the Recording History.
+If you have recorded more than one Sample, the Sampled selected in the Recording History (by default the last recorded Sample) will appear here, refer to section Checking your recordings for more information on the Recording History.

 • If the Sample in that Sound is already split into Slices, each Slice has its own Zone and the Slice of the focused Zone will appear here.
 See section Slicing a Sample for more information on slicing Samples.

-Using the Edit Page
+Using the Edit page

 • In the Sample Editor, click the Edit tab at the top to open the Edit page.